Byzantine Fault Tolerance

 Ringo said that George wants to call the album Revolver

 This works nicely if everyone is playing nicely, but what if someone tries to cheat?
-Say that Ringo really wants to call the album Rubber soul, and he knows John is on his side.
+Say that Ringo really wants to call the album Rubber Soul, and he knows John is on his side.
 What if he lies to John about what George and Paul had to say?
 Then John would see the following messages:

 Paul wants to call the album Revolver